aviator-co/av/docs/av-stack-submit.1.md

 If a branch has an existing pull request, it will be modified with the correct base branch and metadata (if necessary).

+## OPTIONS

+`--current`
+: Only create pull requests up to the current branch

 ## SEE ALSO